Nuclear power: Moorside

 Planning and consents for Moorside

 Under the Planning Act 2008, the Planning Inspectorate considers all applications to develop nationally significant energy infrastructure projects in England and Wales.
-The inspectorate then makes recommendations to ministers at DECC, who make the final decision on the applications.
+The inspectorate then makes recommendations to ministers at BEIS, who make the final decision on the applications.

 Find out more about the planning and consents process for national energy infrastructure.